 Did we act with accountability to the people who are essential to our lives?

-The homeless office cleaner, the migrant farm worker who harvests our produce, the hospital cleaners and aides who help us get well, the grocery workers who risk their lives so we have toilet paper and chocolate, the bus drivers who get those essential workers to work?
+The unhoused office cleaner, the migrant farm worker who harvests our produce, the hospital cleaners and aides who help us get well, the grocery workers, the bus drivers who get those other essential workers to work?

-Did we take action when we learned that Black people and people of color got infected and died at dramatically higher rates than white people?
+Did we take action when we learned that Black people and other people of color got infected with COVID and died at dramatically higher rates than white people?

-Did we value the children of those workers who endangered their health to help us stay healthy?
+Did we value the children of those workers who endanger their health to help us stay healthy?

-Did we temper our own complaints about inconvenience by thinking of the many people, a majority of them poor and black or people of color, who lost their jobs, got no unemployment benefits, and had to depend on the kindness of strangers for food?
+Did we temper our own complaints about inconvenience by thinking of the many people, a majority of them poor and Black and other people of color, who lost their jobs, got no unemployment benefits, and had to depend on the kindness of strangers for food?